fastoch/JavaScript/React Bun Hono.md

 export default app
 ```

+You might need to install hono:
+- stop the server with Ctrl+C
+- Run `bun install hono`
+- restart the server with `bun dev`

-Then, in our `index.ts`, we need to import the exported app:
+Then, in our `index.ts`, we need to import the exported app (since index.tx is the app's entry point):
 ```js
 import app from './app'